oracle/coherence-js-client/README.md

 // 2
 ```

-#### Entry Processing
+#### In-place Processing

-An entry processor allows manipulation of cache entries locally within the cluster instead of bringing the entire object to the client, updating, and pushing the value back.
+An entry processor allows mutation of map entries in-place within the cluster instead of bringing the entire object to the client, updating, and pushing the value back.
 See the documentation for the processors provided by this client.

-Assuming the same set of keeys and values are present from the filtering and aggregation examples:
+Assuming the same set of keys and values are present from the filtering and aggregation examples:

 ```javascript
 const { Filters, Processors } = require('@oracle/coherence')